facelessuser/Rummage/docs/usage.md

 ## Backrefs (Extended Regex Escapes)
 Rummage has the option of using a special wrapper around Python's **re** or **regex** library called backrefs.
 Backrefs was written for use with Rummage and adds various additional backrefs that are known to some regex engines, but not to Python's **re** or **regex**.
 The supported back references actually vary depending on the engine being used as one may already have support.
 You can enable extended back references in the **Preferences** dialog under the [Regular Expressions Module](#regular-expression-modules) panel.

-To learn more about the added back references when using backrefs, read the official [backrefs documentation](http://facelessuser.github.io/backrefs/usage/).
+To learn more about the added back references when using backrefs, read the official [backrefs documentation][backrefs].

 ## File Manager Context Menu